zubxxr/distributed-multi-autonomous-vehicle-architecture/docs/Detailed_README.md

 #### Barrier: Shared Keyboard and Mouse Across Hosts

 Barrier allows a single keyboard and mouse to control multiple systems by moving your cursor between screens as if they were part of one extended desktop.
 It greatly improves usability when running Autoware and other tools across multiple hosts.

+#### AnyDesk: Remote Access and File Transfer

+AnyDesk played a crucial supporting role throughout development:

+- Remote Access: Host 1 (Nitro PC) operated without a dedicated keyboard or mouse.
+After reboots, the ROG laptop accessed it via AnyDesk to relaunch Barrier or terminal sessions.
+- File Transfers: AnyDesk made it easy to share files, avoiding USB drives or external cloud services.
+- Lightweight & Convenient: Its low overhead and persistent session features made it ideal for quick setup tasks and ongoing coordination.

 #### Setup Workflow